ClickCease

 In George King v Off the Wall Construction Ltd [2026] NZERA 14, the ERA held the 90-day trial was invalid because the employee had already worked (and been paid) before signing.
 The dismissal was unjustified and the Authority awarded lost wages and compensation.

 This page summarises and displays the Employment Relations Authority (ERA) determination George King v Off the Wall Construction Limited [2026] NZERA 14.
-The key point is a practical one: a 90-day trial period must start at the beginning of employment, and it cannot be used if the employee has already been employed (even briefly) before signing the agreement.
+The key point is practical: a 90-day trial period must start at the beginning of employment, and it cannot be used if the employee has already been employed (even briefly) before signing the agreement.

 • Citation: George King v Off the Wall Construction Limited [2026] NZERA 14